Worth More Than You Think

 For renters

-Contents insurance for renters in NZ
+Contents insurance for renters

-Contents insurance for renters works the same way as for homeowners.
-Choose a sum insured that reflects the total replacement value of your belongings, select replacement value or indemnity cover, and specify any high-value items.
-Renter policies are generally very affordable and may include accommodation costs if your home becomes uninhabitable after an insured event.
+The policy itself works the same way as for homeowners.
+You choose a sum insured that reflects the total replacement value of your belongings, pick between replacement value or indemnity cover, and specify any high-value items.
+Renter policies tend to be very affordable.
+Many also include accommodation costs if the rental becomes uninhabitable after an insured event.

 Why landlord insurance does not cover you